Town & Regional Planning

 Typically, formal internships are aimed primarily at students in their penultimate year; closing dates can be as early as December and January!
 The internships last 8-12 weeks; they are usually salaried and involve structured, project based work.
 Opportunities are advertised via our vacancy service, which is available through the Careers Centre website, but also through the main graduate careers websites such as Prospects, Target Jobs and Milkround.
 It is feasible to undertake work experience with SMEs (small and medium sized enterprises) through the ‘Step’ programme.

-At public sector level, most posts are likely to be advertised via individual local authorities as they are responsible for their own planning work.
+Within the public sector, most posts are likely to be advertised via individual local authorities as they are responsible for their own planning work.
 Competition is high but there is a demand for qualified planners.
 Vacancies for planners occur throughout the year, although there tends to be an increase between April and June when local authority finance is fixed.
 Potential employment opportunities also exist at national level through The Planning Inspectorate and the Planning Advisory Service.
 Other departments and agencies that employ planners include the Environment Agency and the Highways Agency.

-Within the private sector, recruitment is usually for experienced staff but don’t be deterred!
-Networking and speculative application may yield results.
-Graduate opportunities are advertised through specialist sites like ‘Planning Jobs’; some of the larger engineering and property consultancies offer graduate schemes in the broader context of planning and surveying.
-DTZ and Carter Jonas are two examples of property consultancies that recruit graduates into planning roles; you must, however, be studying towards an RITP accredited qualification.
-Specialist planning and development consultancies such as DPP and NLP do recruit graduates at ‘Assistant Planner’ level but usually applicants need to be studying an accredited RITP qualification.
+Graduate opportunities are advertised through specialist sites like ‘Planning Jobs’ but it is also very important to research individual organisations.
+Some of the larger engineering and property consultancies offer graduate schemes in the broader context of planning and surveying.
+Savills, CBRE and Carter Jonas are examples of property consultancies that recruit graduates into planning roles; you must, however, be studying towards an RITP accredited qualification.
+WYG Group and RPS are examples of engineering/environmental consultancies that deliver planning services and offer structured graduate schemes.
+Specialist planning and development consultancies such as Barton Willmore, Boyer, Turley and NLP do recruit graduates, typically at ‘Assistant/Graduate Planner’ level, but usually applicants need to be studying an accredited RITP qualification.

 Job vacancies and recruitment agencies